 Taste Hungary has grown consistently every year, and we are proud to have introduced thousands of guests to Hungarian food and wine over the past decade.
-Taste Hungary is consistently ranked #1 on Trip Advisor.
+Taste Hungary is consistently ranked highly on Trip Advisor.
 In 2014 we won a prestigious Drinks Business Award for “Best Contribution to Wine and Spirits Tourism” (and we were shortlisted again in 2015).
-In 2017 won the “Best Wine Tour Operator” award from VinCE.
+In both 2017 and 2018 we won the “Best Wine Tour Operator” award from VinCE.

 We opened The Tasting Table opened in late 2014, after much dusty renovations and planning.
 We had long dreamed about having their own space in the heart of Budapest, where they could offer memorable wine tasting experiences, delicious hand-picked wines, an extensive selection of old and rare Tokaji aszús, and opportunities for guests to learn about Hungarian wine culture.
 So on a winter day when we happened to find a small cellar space—which was in horrible condition (and had no plumbing)—we had a crazy visualization of transforming this cellar into a cozy wine tasting space so we could expand Taste Hungary’s wine tasting options.